-Many job interviews, especially first round interviews are conducted by phone.
+Many job interviews, especially first-round interviews are conducted by phone.
 So, questions to ask during a phone interview turns to be crucial.
-Plan your interview skills thoroughly, reviewing what you will ask and getting a list of questions ready to ask the interviewer as an interviewer.
+Plan your interview skills thoroughly, reviewing what you will ask, and get a list of questions ready to ask the interviewer as an interviewer.

 Each employer has a different hiring process, though many use the early-stage phone interview.
 Phone interviews are often used by recruiters to perform preliminary screenings to meet the minimum requirements of candidates being promoted by recruiters.
 Some employers only require a phone interview, but others may request two or three with different members of their staff, including the employer before asking you for an interview.

 Because you cannot rely on body language when communicating by phone with your interviewer, it is important to think about giving clear, helpful answers to your tone and language.
 Unlike in-person interviews, however, you have the ability to refer to notes.
 You might consider that opportunity to plan your answers to common phone interview questions.
 If you can’t write outlines or notes, keep in mind a natural word as you read directly from the page.